 If successful, this function is called in one process and returns in two processes.
-To the original process (parent) fork() returns a non zero positive number (the child's PID) to the duplicate process (child) it returns zero.
-In case of failure fork() would return -1.
+To the original process (the parent) fork() returns a nonzero positive number, it's the child's PID, to the duplicate process (the child) it returns zero.
+In case of failure fork() will return -1.

-Basic sample of using fork() in implementing a multi-process TCP server:
+Here is a very basic example on using fork() for a multi-process TCP server: